Development Policy Centre: Partnership with the University of Papua New Guinea

 Devpol has had a strong and deepening relationship with the University of Papua New Guinea, in particular the School of Business and Public Policy.
 This partnership includes the co-hosting of the annual PNG Update conference, and initiatives to strengthen research and teaching of economics and public policy at UPNG, such as academic placements and exchanges.
 In 2022, Papua New Guinea: Government, economy and society was published by ANU Press.
 It is the result of the longstanding ANU-UPNG partnership.
 The book is edited by Devpol director Stephen Howes and dean of UPNG School of Business and Public Policy Lekshmi N. Pillai, with most contributors from the ANU and UPNG.

 PNG Databases

-Devpol has established comprehensive open access databases for the PNG budget, for elections, members of parliament, and economic data.
-Databases are maintained by Devpol researchers who use them for analysis and policy recommendations.
+Devpol has established open access databases for the PNG budget, for elections, members of parliament, and economic data.
+Databases are maintained by Devpol researchers for analysis and policy recommendations.
 The databases are freely available to researchers.